Writing to connect with Autumn's myths and mystery

 - Build confidence in your ability to explore, observe and respond to the natural world

 - Develop a deep ecological sensibility and find the language and imagery to express it

 - Take away a creative writing practice that will continue to open you to dialogue and encounters with Nature

 Hawkwood dwells on a large, sustainably managed 42-acre estate at the heart of Stroud’s Five Valleys, adjoining the Cotswold Hills.
 Beautiful views, extensive gardens, a natural spring, labyrinth, woodland, pasture and walled garden provide ample opportunities to experience the natural world as autumn nudges into winter.

 In developing our response to place, we will read writers from around the world and from different eras who are similarly inspired.
 We will explore what it is to co-create with others.
-This could include the wild beings we might encounter on our guided forays outdoors, and our ancestors stretching back into evolutionary time.
-With skilled guidance from Helen, we will attune our observations of the microcosmic, such as the organisms that work decay through winter’s nourishing darkness, and of the macrocosmic – the elemental forces that have shaped this place.
-All these experiences will provide material to develop our own unique wild voice in writing, whether in poetry or prose.
+This could include the wild beings we might encounter on our guided explorations outdoors, as well as our ancestors stretching back in time.
+With skilled guidance from Helen, we will attune our observations of the microcosmic, such as the organisms that compost and decay through winter’s nourishing darkness, and of the macrocosmic – the elemental forces that have shaped this place.
+All these experiences will provide material for each of us to develop our own unique wild voice in writing, whether in poetry or prose.
 Together we will also prune and craft our words to help them sing from the page.

 This course is tailored for all levels of creative writing skill and experience, poetry or prose.

 For your writing adventures outdoors, please bring all that you might need to be comfortable, such as waterproof clothing, walking boots, warm layers, hat, a water bottle, daypack and your own sit mat/portable chair.